 Roger Chapin passed away in August of 2013 just as he and other directors of HHV had reached a settlement with the California Attorney General's office requiring them to resign from the charity and to pay a collective $2.5 million in restitution.
 Read about the details of the settlement in Leadership Booted at Dishonored Veterans Charity.

-Despite the numerous scandals that took place under Jones' leadership, he remained at the charity for nearly three decades before FC's board finally took action.
-The final straw was Jones' 2009 admission that he had authorized the wiretapping of FC's offices in order to secretly record his conversations with his employees.
-FC's board decided to put an end to his "freewheeling dominance" over the charity, demanding that Jones take a sabbatical for an indefinite period of time.
+Despite the numerous scandals that took place under Jones' leadership, he remained at the charity for nearly three decades before FTC's board finally took action.
+The final straw was Jones' 2009 admission that he had authorized the wiretapping of FTC's offices in order to secretly record his conversations with his employees.
+FTC's board decided to put an end to his "freewheeling dominance" over the charity, demanding that Jones take a sabbatical for an indefinite period of time.
 Jones did not go away quietly.
 He attempted to install a new board who would be loyal to him.
 When that failed and he was fired, Jones responded with a wrongful termination suit.

 John Donald Cody aka "Bobby Thompson"